bwplotka/bingo/README.md

 ${GOBIN}/<tool>-<version> <args>
 ```

+For example: `${GOBIN}/faillint-v1.5.0`

-While it's not the easiest for humans to read or type, it's essential to ensure your scripts use pinned version instead of some indeterministic "latest version".
+While it's not the easiest for humans to read or type, it's essential to ensure your scripts use pinned version instead of some non-deterministic "latest version".

 > NOTE: If you use `-l` option, bingo creates symlink to <tool> .
 Use it with care as it's easy to have side effects by having another binary with same name e.g on CI.